Guest post by: Joy Blanca

 In fact this is where you can witness some of nature’s best sites; such as Soco Falls.

-Now all you need to do is get your gear ready and choose your camping style:
+Now all you need to do is get your gear ready and choose your camping style, keep this Guide to Camping in the Great Smoky Mountains in mind:

 Keep It Simple